jakearchibald/jakearchibald.com/static-build/posts/2020/09/avif-has-landed/index.md

 AVIF has kinda blown my mind here.
 It's made me reconsider the kinds of images lossy codecs are suited to.

-But all said and done, a proper SVG is probably right choice here.
+But all said and done, a proper SVG is probably the right choice here.
 But even if SVG couldn't be used, the difference between the PNG and AVIF is only a few kB.
 In this case it might not be worth the complexity of creating different versions of the image.

 [Here's a full-page comparison of the results](/2020/avif-has-landed/demos/compare/?show=team).